pgRouting/workshop/docs/basic/vehicle.rst

 In this workshop, costs are going to be manipulated using the ``configuration`` table.

-Exercise 4: Create a penalazied view ...............................................................................
+Exercise 4: Create a penalized view ...............................................................................

 .. rubric:: Problem: